 We have learned to make the icing on the thicker side, you do this by not adding a lot of water.
 Add your choice of food coloring to each bowl and mix well to combine.

-I want to see those decorated cookies so don’t forget to use #moerecipes and Happy Baking!
+I want to see those decorated cookies so don’t forget to use #moerecipes so I can check them out!

 Christmas Butter Cookies